-Anna Alexander is Director of Photography at WIRED in San Francisco, Ca. She's been producing photo shoots and wrangling WIRED photographers for over eighteen years.
-She recently took a two-year hiatus from WIRED as the Photo Director at Dwell.
+Anna Goldwater Alexander is Director of Photography at WIRED in San Francisco, Ca. She's been producing photo shoots and commissioning WIRED photographers for approximately twenty years.
+She took a hiatus from WIRED as the Photo Director at Dwell from 2011-2013.
 Anna has a Bachelor of Fine Arts in Photography from the University of Arizona.
-Striving to be as close to the wine country as possible, she resides in the Marin County city of Novato with her husband and two children.
+She resides in the Marin County city of Novato with her husband and two children.

 Krystal Atwater is the Photo & Video Manager of the National Football League.
 She has spent over a decade in the photography industry juggling the needs of clients and talent.
 Before this appointment she was at Men's Fitness magazine.

 Steven Banks is the Design Director of Los Angeles Magazine.
 Currently overseeing Design and Photography at the award winning city regional publication.
 Los Angeles Magazine covers a diverse group of subject matter from Fashion and Food to Culture and Politics.
 Steven has been a publication designer for 20 plus years and has won multiple design and photo awards from ASME, SPD and CRMA.
 Reviewer Preference: In addition to commercial work, please show any fashion and lifestyle work.

 Dr. ANTHONY BANNON, Former Executive Director of the Burchfield Penney Art Center and the longest serving Director of George Eastman House Museum.
 Bannon has served on many influential boards and arts councils and is currently on the selection board of the Hermitage; the Artist’s Colony near Sarasota, Florida.
 Reviewer Preference: He is eager to see work with any style, including motion pictures.